The 7 Churches (Rev. 1:10-3:21)

 I am rich The truth is freely available and known, yet it is often taken for granted and not applied to the heart.
-These people don't realize that they are actually poor.
+These people view themselves as having everything they need, and don't realize that they are actually poor.

 Beginning of Creation Jesus caused the beginning, commencement or start of all that was created.
 He was the power behind it and set everything in motion.
 He is not a created being, but rather the creator.
 "12 Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light: 13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son: 14 In whom we have redemption through his blood, even the forgiveness of sins: 15 Who is the image of the invisible God, the firstborn of every creature: 16 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: 17 And he is before all things, and by him all things consist" (Colossians 1:12-17).

 Spue Out: The church during this time period is "neither cold nor hot".
 This is a lukewarm state.
 They are indifferent, feeling rich, as though they have everything figured out.